mttschltz/kittythinks/content/ion-by-euripides.md

 Ion is understandably suspicious and devises and simple test: if Creusa is who she claims to be, she must know intimately what the items in the cradle are.
 Creusa does.
 She describes the unfinished woven clothes with a Gorgon's head on it and golden serpents and an olive wreath, still perfectly preserved.

 Ion is now as shocked as Creusa - they are long lost mother and son!

+> _"Can a moment change despair to ecstasy?" \[...]
+After today, nothing can ever again seem strange or unexpected."_

+Ion still has a problem: is he low-born or Xuthus' son?
+Neither, Creusa admits, he is the product of Apollo's lust.

+Athene now appears, just when Ion contemplates his fate, and tells Creusa and Ion that Apollo send her to prophesy thusly: Creusa must spare Xuthus with the true fatherhood of Ion, so that he may have an heir proper, and for this, Creusa and Xuthus will have children after all; both sons will be come rulers.\
+Ion too will have sons.
+His four children will become the originators of the four tribes of Greece and their sons will make cities through the land.

+Boht Ion and Creusa are thankful.

+> _"You have changed your curses into blessings: you do well.
+The ways of gods are slow; but in the end their power is shown."_